-- 3.15 Board members shall not engage in conduct that would discredit or compromise the integrity of the Board during meetings of the Board or at any other time. - 3.16 Board members shall not make allegations of misconduct and/or a breach of this Code of Conduct that are trivial, frivolous, vexatious, in bad faith or vindictive in nature against another member of the Board. - 3.17 When expressing individual views, Board members shall respect the differing points of view of other Board members, staff, students and the public. - 3.18 Board members shall, at all times, act with decorum and shall be respectful of other Board members, staff, students and the public. - 3.19 All Board members shall endeavour to work with other Board members, staff of the Board, community volunteers and parents in a spirit of respect, openness, courtesy, and co-operation.

-- 3.20 All Board members shall have regard for, and model, the behavioral expectations referenced in Policy P.012.GOV, Board Governance, Policy P.125.SCO, School District Code of Conduct, and Policy P.009.HR: Respectful Workplace (Harassment Prevention). - 3.21 All members of the Board shall understand their responsibility for contributing to a respectful workplace, and make every reasonable effort to resolve issues arising as a result of friction, conflict or disagreement in a respectful and professional manner that contributes to a healthy and productive workplace. - 3.22 All Board members shall make every effort to resolve conflict should it arise, by raising their concerns directly with the other Board member.
+- 3.15 Board members shall not engage in conduct that would discredit or compromise the integrity of the Board during meetings of the Board or at any other time. - 3.16 Board members shall not make allegations of misconduct and/or a breach of this Code of Conduct that are trivial, frivolous, vexatious, in bad faith or vindictive in nature against another member of the Board. - 3.17 When expressing individual views, Board members shall respect the differing points of view of other Board members, staff, students and the public. - 3.18 Board members shall, at all times, act with decorum and shall be respectful of other Board members, staff, students and the public. - 3.19 All Board members shall endeavour to work with other Board members and staff of the Board in a spirit of respect, openness, courtesy, and co-operation. - 3.20 All Board members shall have regard for, and model, the behavioral expectations referenced in Policy P.012.GOV, Board Governance, Policy P.125.SCO, School Board Code of Conduct, and Policy P.009.HS: Respectful Workplace (Harassment Prevention). - 3.21 All members of the Board shall understand their responsibility for contributing to a respectful workplace, and make every reasonable effort to resolve issues arising as a result of friction, conflict or disagreement in a respectful and professional manner that contributes to a healthy and productive workplace.